leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/MLC_info.md

 * **UM2121** [link](https://www.st.com/resource/en/user_manual/dm00333132-getting-started-with-the-xnucleoiks01a2-motion-mems-and-environmental-sensor-expansion-board-for-stm32-nucleo-stmicroelectronics.pdf) : X-NUCLEO-IKS01A2 user manual
 * STEVAL-MKI197V1 : Data brief (no reference)

+#### Unanswered questions

+* It seems the configuration of the MLC is reset or lost on power loss
+* Decision trees memory slots have to be set up in order during the configuration, we don't seem to be able to add a given decision tree in a specific memory slot, also selecting a particular tree to change does not seem possible, all the MLC has to be configured again
+* The UCF files appear to use the `PAGE_SEL (02h)` register to access other *advanced features* register pages than 0 and 1 which are the only ones documented.
+  We don't know if there is a documentation for pages 2-15 but nothing is said in the LSM6DSOX datasheet/Application Note.
+UCF file makes references to registers in page 3 of the memory for example.
+* UCF code seems to set up a lot of configuration registers, is it possible to change these configurations after the tree configuration or should they stay the same.
+* Is there any reason for us not to use Unico until the UCF génération?
+The documentation suggests that the features would be directly calculated by the MLC, yet we can't access directly to the results of thoses operations by ourselves.
+* Need information concerning sensors data rate compared to MLC data rate.

 #### Software examples (from ST)
 * Configuring the MLC : [link](https://github.com/STMicroelectronics/STMems_Standard_C_drivers/tree/master/lsm6dsox_STdC/example/lsm6dsox_mlc.c)
 The _lsm6dsox_mlc.c_ file does a basic config of the MLC starting from a pre-made .h which consists on a _ucf_line_t_ variable extracted from a _.ucf_ file.